ertuo-php/ertuo/README.md

 One assumption I wanted to benchmark was if the routing process will be quicker if we start with a fully unfolded tree instead of progressively exploring it at runtime.

-To test this I've added two more `Route` classes that use the output from `RouteGroup::toArray()` as their route definitions.
+To test this I've added two more `Route` classes that use the output from `Route::toArray()` as their route definitions.
 Both classes are slightly different in how they move down the routes tree with one using references and the other creating new objects.
 ```
 php vendor/bin/phpbench run lab/Benchmark_Bitbucket_Ertuo_FullTree_Copy.php --report=short
 php vendor/bin/phpbench run lab/Benchmark_Bitbucket_Ertuo_FullTree_Ref.php --report=short